Is Plan B Legal in Texas? What the Law Says About Emergency Contraception (2026)

 Emergency Contraception Access for Sexual Assault Victims

-Do I Have to be 18 to Access Plan B?
+Do I have to be 18 to access Plan B?

 No. There is no age restriction to acquire over-the-counter emergency contraception.
 However, after a federal court ruling in December 2022, all Title X clinics in Texas require parental consent for anyone under age 18 seeking birth control, including emergency contraception.